eProsima/Fast-DDS-docs/docs/advanced.rst

     ThroughputControllerDescriptor slowPublisherThroughputController{300000, 1000}; //Limit to 300kb per second
     WparamSlow.throughputController = slowPublisherThroughputController;

-In the Writer-Reader layer, the throughput controllers is built-in and the descriptor defaults to infinite throughput.
+In the Writer-Reader layer, the throughput controller is built-in and the descriptor defaults to infinite throughput.
 To change the values:

 .. code-block:: c++